 Overall, the Beaver Builder editor is fast, and you can style all the aspects of the layout in the editor.
 It will take time to familiarize yourself with Beaver Builder, but once you pass the learning curve, things will become a lot easier.

-Divi is the builder with backend editing support, but as page builders are known for visual editing, it’s not something you will be missing if you go with Beaver Builder.
+Divi is a builder with backend editing support, but as page builders are known for visual editing, it’s not something you will be missing if you go with Divi Builder.

-To add new content modules, you have to hover on the rows and columns, click on the + icon and simply drag & drop the desired elements.
-There’s also an option of a wireframe view on the frontend for making quick updates to the page.
+To add new content modules, you have to hover on the rows and columns, click on the + icon and simply drag and drop the desired Divi elements.

-This is very important as the whole concept of page builders revolves around the ease of use of the tool.
+This part is extremely important as the whole concept of page builders revolves around ease of use.

 Beaver Builder Ease of Use